-2.6.1 The local regulations
+2.6.1 The Local Regulations

-These are the rules for a specific event prepared by the organisers for submission to and approval by CIVL.
-They must use the format in chapter and be sent to the President of CIVL at least eight months before the event.
-Any version of the Local Regulations published by the organisers before approval by CIVL must display a clear and prominent statement to that effect.
+These are the rules for a specific event prepared by the Competition Organiser for submission to and approval by CIVL.
+They must use the format in chapter 8 and be sent to the President of CIVL at least eight months before the event.
+Any version of the Local Regulations published by the Competition Organiser before approval by CIVL must display a clear and prominent statement to that effect.
 The entry application form and the proposed entry fee stating what is included in the fee shall be sent to CIVL at the same time.
 As a minimum the following should be included in the fee:

-- One map or chart of an adequate scale which must clearly indicate ALL take offs, landing fields, necessary turn points, restricted airspace and restricted areas.
+- One map or chart of an adequate scale which must clearly indicate all take offs, landing fields, necessary turn points, restricted airspace and restricted areas.
 The chart must have a clearly visible grid that matches the GPS co-ordinates used for the competition - Contest numbers, identity badges and all competition papers

-For the minimum possible additional fee to pilots, organizers shall provide:
+For the minimum possible additional fee to pilots, organisers shall provide: